Yellow-eyed penguin: Distribution and habitat

 Until recently, it was assumed that M. a. antipodes was widespread and abundant before the arrival of Polynesian settlers in New Zealand.
 However, genetic analysis has since revealed that its range only expanded to include mainland New Zealand in the past 200 years.
-Yellow-eyed penguins expanded out of the subantarctic to replace New Zealand's endemic Waitaha penguin (M. waitaha).
+Yellow-eyed penguins expanded out of the subantarctic to replace New Zealand's endemic Waitaha penguin (M. a. waitaha).
 The Waitaha penguin became extinct between about 1300 and 1500, soon after Polynesian settlers arrived in New Zealand.
-Jeremy Austin, a member of the team that discovered the Waitaha penguin, said, "Our findings demonstrate that yellow-eyed penguins on mainland New Zealand are not a declining remnant of a previous abundant population, but came from the subantarctic relatively recently and replaced the extinct Waitaha penguin."
+Jeremy Austin, a member of the team that discovered the Waitaha penguin, said, "Our findings demonstrate that yellow-eyed penguins on mainland New Zealand are not a declining remnant of a previous abundant population, but came from the subantarctic relatively recently and replaced the extinct Waitaha penguin".

-A dwarf subspecies from the Chatham Islands, M. a. richdalei, is extinct.
+An island dwarf subspecies from the Chatham Islands, M. a. richdalei, is extinct.
 The modern population of yellow-eyed penguins does not breed on the Chatham Islands.

 Today, yellow-eyed penguins are found in two distinct populations.
 The northern population extends along the southeast coast of the South Island of New Zealand, down to Stewart Island / Rakiura and Codfish Island / Whenua Hou.
 It includes four main breeding areas in Banks Peninsula, North Otago, Otago Peninsula and the Catlins.
 It is also referred to as the mainland population.
 The southern population includes the subantarctic Auckland Islands and Campbell Island / Motu Ihupuku.
 There is little gene flow between the northern and southern populations as the large stretch of ocean between the South Island and subantarctic region and the subtropical convergence act as a natural barrier.
 Based on monitoring between 2012-2017, there are on average 577 breeding pairs per year on Enderby Island in the Auckland Islands, which comprise 37-49% of the total breeding population for the species.